-You are entitled to your earned annuity—1 percent of your high-3 average salary multiplied by your years and months of service—if it is larger than your disability annuity computed under either of the previously mentioned formulas.
+You are entitled to your earned annuity if it is larger than your disability annuity computed under either of the previously mentioned formulas.

 From the second year forward, the FERS disability benefit is indexed by the FERS cost of living formula.

-The individual should apply for Social Security disability benefits close to his or her last day of pay, which is the last day of work for Social Security purposes.
-Individuals on annual, sick or donated leave are considered still in a pay status.
-Those who apply to SSA too early while still in a work status likely will be denied a benefit because of their substantial gainful work.
-In that situation, the individual would have to reapply once ending work and submit evidence of the new SSA application to OPM.
+You should apply for Social Security disability benefits close to your last day of pay, which is the last day of work for Social Security purposes.
+If you are on annual, sick or donated leave, you are considered still in a pay status.
+If you apply to SSA while still in pay status, you will likely will be denied a disability benefit.
+In that situation, you would have to reapply once out of pay status and submit evidence of the new SSA application to OPM.

 Social Security Offset—If you are under age 62, OPM will reduce your monthly FERS disability annuity by all or a portion of Social Security disability benefits.
 While you are receiving an annuity computed using the 60 percent computation, OPM must reduce your monthly annuity by 100 percent of any Social Security disability benefit to which you are entitled.
 While you are receiving an annuity computed using the 40 percent computation, your monthly annuity will be reduced by 60 percent of any Social Security disability benefit to which you are entitled.
 This reduction only applies for months in which you are concurrently entitled to both FERS and Social Security benefits.